 We make the most delicious chocolate possible while building and maintaining healthy and valuable relationships with our global community, our planet and each other.

 Ryan Cheney was introduced to chocolate making at a yoga school on a beautiful island in Thailand, where he was excited by the flavors of unroasted cocoa beans.
-Inspired by companies with social missions, he founded Raaka to explore low-temperature chocolate making and create a more equitable global society in which communities have opportunity to improve their quality of life.
+Inspired by companies with social missions, he founded Raaka to explore low-temperature chocolate making and create a more equitable global society in which communities have

 Fun and educational.
 Great to see a local business grow.